 - a.
 The PTZ can set up to 220 presets, each preset containing the lens zoom and angle positions. - b.
 You can set up to 8 tours (Patrol Tracks) each with up to 32 presets. - c.
-Can record in Mode Scan up to 4 patterns, with each pattern containing up to100 movements.
-There is memory to store 10mins across 4 patterns. - d.
+Can record in Mode Scan up to 4 patterns, with each pattern containing up to 100 movements. - d.
 Using two preset points you can setup an Auto Scan that can run at low, medium or high speed, internally between the preset points or externally. - e.
-Continuous 360° scan option available.
+Continuous 360°scan option available.